TuNguyenSynapxe/pss-fhir-processor/docs/01-overview.md

 - No CRM model classes
 - No CRM save logic
-- No authentication for Playground
+- No authentication (for local development)
 - No database
-- No hosting sizing
+- No production hosting requirements

 ---